cri-o/cri-o/code-of-conduct.md

 ### Kubernetes Events Code of Conduct

 Kubernetes events are working conferences intended for professional networking and collaboration in the Kubernetes community.
 Attendees are expected to behave according to professional standards and in accordance with their employer's policies on appropriate workplace behavior.

 While at Kubernetes events or related social networking opportunities, attendees should not engage in discriminatory or offensive speech or actions regarding gender, sexuality, race, or religion.
 Speakers should be especially aware of these concerns.

 The Kubernetes team does not condone any statements by speakers contrary to these standards.
 The Kubernetes team reserves the right to deny entrance and/or eject from an event (without refund) any individual found to be engaging in discriminatory or offensive speech or actions.

-Please bring any concerns to the immediate attention of Kubernetes event staff.
+Please bring any concerns to the immediate attention of the Kubernetes event staff.